ansys/pysimai/doc/source/user_guide/configuration.rst

 .. _configuration:
 .. py:module:: ansys.simai.core.utils.configuration

-Client Configuration
+Client configuration
 ====================

 Where to start
 --------------

-You can start by creating an `SimAIClient`, you will be prompted for any missing parameter (see :ref:`getting started<index>`).
+You start by creating a :class:`~ansys.simai.core.client.SimAIClient` instance.
+As indicated in :ref:`getting started`, you are prompted for any missing parameters.

-You can then start configuring the :class:`~ansys.simai.core.client.SimAIClient` by passing the required parameters on client creation, like so:
+You configure this instance by passing the required parameters on client creation:

 .. code-block:: python